jayteaftw/conways-game-of-life-in-go/README.md

 ### Experiment

-Each Algorithm as seen Table 1 was timed for how long it took to complete 100 iterations of the simulation.
+Each Algorithm was timed for how long it took to complete 100 iterations of the simulation.
 The raw results can be viewed in Table 1

 #### Table 1: Sequential & Concurrent Algorithms measured in Seconds Vs Grid Size